 You can easily add new lines in a few clicks at a fraction of the cost of traditional business phone systems, with no additional equipment or hardware required.

-#1 – Nextiva – The Best for Most
+Nextiva – Best for Most

-When a user’s power is out, they do not lose communication as calls can be automatically forwarded to a cell phone.
+When a user’s power is out, you won’t lose communication, calls can be automatically forwarded to a cell phone.

 It provides customers with a virtual phone number and offers a complete CRM tool that integrates seamlessly into the virtual phone system and can help manage an entire business.